staceb/me497-reproducible-research/pages/cm001_syllabus.md

-# syllabus
+---
+layout: page
+title: "syllabus"
+---

 ### me497/me597 reproducible research

+We explore the principles and practices of reproducible research, from gathering data to analyzing data and presenting results.
+Students implement a  workflow to create dynamically reproducible technical reports.

+We implement a  reproducible workflow by creating dynamically reproducible technical reports

-We explore the practice and principles of reproducible research by learning to organize a technical project for reproducibility from the beginning of the project and to explicitly link the files for computing, results, and narrative.
+by learning to organize a technical project for reproducibility from the beginning of the project and to explicitly link the files for computing, results, and narrative.
 The course takes you through an entire reproducible research workflow.
 Our software environment is R & RStudio---no prior experience required.
 The course is open to all majors (a mechanical engineering background is not required).

 4R-0L-4C (4 hours lecture/week, 0 lab, 4 credit hours)